 Emma has played for Scottish Country Dances around Australia and in New Zealand.
 She has run school bush dances and played both fiddle and piano for ceilidhs around south-east Queensland and at the annual Woodford Folk Festival.

 Donald was born in Paisley, Scotland and emigrated to Australia in 2012 with his vast repertoire of traditional Scottish songs.
-He has been playing guitar and singing for over 30 years, and has been playing for and calling dances at traditional Scottish ceilidhs for almost 20 years.
-Donald plays requinto (Spanish guitar) and the celtic drum (bodhran).
-He has taught workshops and masterclasses in celtic drumming both in Scotland and Australia.
+He has been playing guitar and singing for over 30 years, and has been playing for and calling dances at traditional Scottish ceilidhs for over 20 years.
+Donald plays requinto (Spanish guitar) and the Celtic drum (bodhran).
+He has taught workshops and masterclasses in Celtic drumming both in Scotland and Australia.